tobitege/flux-stream-editor/README.md

 ---

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under a Non-Commercial License.
+Commercial use is prohibited without explicit permission from the author.
+See `LICENSE`.

 ## 🙏 Acknowledgments